 The Library has free-standing kiosks throughout the district where members of the public may take and leave free books, audiobooks, movies, and magazines.
 A library staff member will visit each Little Library once a month to refresh the selections.
-Locations include Lane (Across from the Elevator), Wapella (By Fire Department), and Hallsville (Town Hall).
-A special Thank You to the late David Ward for designing, building, & painting our Little Libraries!
+Locations include Webster Apartments (By the Playground), Countryside Apartments (By the Playground), Lane (Across from the Elevator), Wapella (By Fire Department), and Hallsville (Town Hall).
+A special Thank You to Lucas Snow and the late David Ward for designing, building, & painting our Little Libraries!

 Ready to learn a new skill?

 You can check out kits on crochet, knitting, embroidery, and different foreign languages.

 Are you a teacher looking for a more interactive way to teach Lincoln History in the classroom?

 Check out the Lincoln Legacy Learning Kits.
 The Lincoln Kits are self-contained kits designed for use in grades 5 through 8 but can be adapted to suit both older and younger students.

 Civil War Soldier Kit includes: 5 books, 1 CD-ROM, 2 music CDs, 1 haversack, 1 ink well, 1 bar of soap in cloth bag, 1 pack of playing cards, 1 powder flask, 1 toothbrush, 1 tin of tooth powder, 1 sewing kit, 1 leather pouch with marbles and instruction booklet, 1 tin cup, 1 bar of hard tack, 1 hardtack cutter, 1 instruction sheet, 1 canteen, 1 tin plate, 1 journal, 7 plastic binders, 1 twist of tobacco, 1 bag of coffee beans, 1 cone of sugar ; in carry-on bag (63 cm. x 42 cm. x 23 cm.)